 Differences Between Modular Homes and Manufactured Homes

 Manufactured homes are similar to modular homes in that they are both built in a factory.
-However, modular home and manufactured home are significantly different in many ways.
-People involved in the modular home industry usually will get offended if you can their modular home a manufactured home, because you are downgrading their product.
-They view manufactured homes as the low end home, and their modular home as the upper end home.
+However, modular homes and manufactured homes are significantly different in many ways.

-Typically, the title “Manufactured Home” is used to describe a home that is built in a factory, AND is designed according to HUD Code and not according to the local building code.
+Typically, the title “Manufactured Home” is used to describe a home that is built in a factory, AND is designed according to HUD Code but not according to the local building code.

 HUD Code Standards